rpgreview/papersandpaychecks/pnp.md

 With the Conference Attendance perk once per project a character may attend an expenses paid (accommodation, flight, meals) international conference.
 Depending on the subject matter the Conference will provide a +1 bonus to skill checks made in the current project that are relevant from the conference subject, a contact, plus one item of new equipment from a trade stand valued no more than $1000.
 Note that the conference subject is determined before the project.

-> Watch this one; whilst nominally a matter for the player to determine what the conference was, along with the contact and equipment, The Boss might intervene and determine these.
+> Watch this one; whilst normally it is a matter for the player to determine what the conference was, along with the contact and equipment, The Boss might intervene and determine these.
 This is typically a good thing as it means that the character will have a necessary role in the plot.
 Or The Boss is invoking a particularly nasty consequence.

+**Cramming**

+By spending two strategic turns researching a particular topic a character may gain the equivalent of +1 skill point in a skill or knowledge.
+The skill point fades from memory 48 hours (12 strategic turns) after being acquired.

+**Id Insinuation**

+By questioning the motives of a character and suggesting that they are being inspired by base desires, a character who invokes this attack gains a +3 bonus in social combat.
+It may only be used once per target.

 **File System Knowledge**

+File system knowledge refers to the physical and virtual organisation of documents and objects.
+A character with file system knowledge knows where last year's invoice to the insurance company is located, where the snacks are stashed, and where the optical time-delay spectrometer is.
+This provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.

 **Library Access**